Zoe-Elizabeth/Zoe-Elizabeth91/README.md

 **Goal**: To determine the importance of the tourism sector in Spain.

-**Description**: The project focused on analyzing the bill and flipper lengths of three different species of penguins.
+**Description**: The project focused on analyzing the Spanish tourism system and the importance of foreign tourist arrivals.

 **Skills**: Scatterplot, Grid colour, Grid background.

 **Technology**: Python, Pandas, Seaborn and Matplotlib.pyplot

 **Results**: Using the python functions the analysis found that Spain has a very high ranking in the world tourism market and receives millions of visitors every year, with each year increasing.
 The analysis also discovered that the main countries to visit Spain are within Europe, with the UK being a top constant.
-The results also show that tourism is very important for the country as it generates a lot of profit and creates a lot of jobs.
+The results also show that tourism is very important for the country as it generates a lot of profit and creates lots of jobs.

 ## Education
 Manchester Metropolitan University: